5 Easy Ways to Improve Your Restaurant Digital Marketing

 Have you visited your website in the past two weeks?
 Don’t worry—this is a judgment-free zone.
 If your website is looking less than stellar, there are a few quick ways you can improve what you already have:

-- Add online ordering: According to the National Restaurant Association, three in five U.S. consumers order delivery or takeout at least once a week.
+- Add online ordering: According to the National Restaurant Association, three in five U.S. consumers order delivery, takeout, or meal preps at least once a week.
 If you don’t already offer online ordering to your customers, you have an opportunity to tap into one of the fastest-growing areas of the industry.
+You can even take this further with a fully branded online delivery app.

 2. Invest in SEO — Search Engine Optimization